gmatteuc/Crypto_price_prediction/README.md

   <em>Figure 2: Event Study Analysis verifying signal quality.</em>
 </p>

 *   **Study 1 (Market Response)**: When the model predicts "UP" (Purple line), the average price path *does* trend positively over the next 5 days.
-However, the wide confidence intervals (shaded areas) indicate high variance.
+However, the wide standard deviation (shaded areas) indicate high variance.
 *   **Study 2 (Anticipation)**: We checked if the model predicts consistently *before* large market moves.
 There is a slight increase in probability leading up to big jumps, suggesting some sensitivity to volatility clustering.
 *   **Conclusion**: There is a "faint" predictive signal, but it is likely detecting the onset of volatility trends rather than "predicting" price direction, confirming the Momentum Filter hypothesis.